 Most carpet technicians will favour or recommend the steam cleaning process.
 It is the most popular form of carpet cleaning.
 There are actually two types of steam cleaning.

-Steam cleaning is where the water is heated at a boiling point of 100 degrees celsius where it is delivered out of the cleaning wand in the form of actual steam.
-This provides a powerful cleaning action that breaks and dissolves a host of unwanted substances.
+Steam cleaning is where the water is heated at a boiling point of 100 degrees Celsius, and it is delivered out of the cleaning wand in the form of actual steam.
+This provides a powerful cleaning action that breaks and dissolves unwanted substances.

-The steam cleaning process requires pressurised hot water which is then extracted through a wand into a waste tank.
-The pressure and extraction motor can be produced by a truckmount machine or a portable machine.
+The steam cleaning process requires pressurised hot water, which is extracted through a wand into a waste tank.
+The pressure and extraction motor can be produced by a truck mount machine or a portable machine.

 What is Carpet Dry Cleaning?

-There are three categories that can be classed as dry cleaning:
+Three categories can be classed as dry cleaning:

-is a form of dry cleaning that requires a specific encapsulation chemical that is applied via a rotary agitation machine using a soft pad/s to scrub the carpet.
-The carpet is first pre vacuumed, agitated then vacuumed after it dries.
-The process required the dirt to be encapsulated as crystals prior to final vacuuming.
+It is a form of dry cleaning that requires a specific encapsulation chemical that is applied via a rotary agitation machine using a soft pad/s to scrub the carpet.
+The carpet is first pre-vacuumed, agitated, and then vacuumed after it dries.
+The process required the dirt to be encapsulated as crystals before final vacuuming.
 Drying is usually around two hours on average.